 Iceland is renowned for glaciers, covering about 10% of the island.
 The ten biggest glaciers are: Vatnajokull, Langjokull, Hofsjokull, Myrdalsjokull, Drangajokull, Eyjafjallajokull, Tungnafellsjokull, Þorisjokull, Eiriksjokull and Thrandarjokull.

-Extreme Iceland offers tours to all of these glaciers and even up to them.
+Extreme Iceland offers tours to all of these glaciers and glacier hiking and ice caving as well.

 Included: Personalised to your own wishes.
 We provide the expertise and organization.
 You just choose the type of accommodations if applicable, activities, eating requests and so forth.